kubemod/kubemod/README.md

 ## Anatomy of a ModRule

 A `ModRule` consists of a `type`, a `match` section, and a `patch` section.

+It also includes the optional `targetNamespaceRegex` and `rejectMessage` fields.

 ```yaml
 apiVersion: api.kubemod.io/v1beta1